 The PUD water system is defined by the Village of Pascoag, which is bordered by the Village of Harrisville to the west, the Village of Bridgeton to the north, the Village of Huntsville to the west and the Pascoag Reservoir to the south.
 The Village of Pascoag is located within the Town of Burrillville, Rhode Island.
+The PUD is located within an Urban Services Boundary as defined by RI State Guide Plan Element 121 - Land Use 2025: Rhode Island State Land Use Policies and Plan (April 2006).
 It is not considered likely that the PUD water system's existing service area will extend beyond current service boundaries.
-However, consolidation of the PUD and HFD would result in a larger combined service area if the two Districts were to merge.
+However, consolidation of the PUD and HFD would result in a larger combined service area if the two Districts were to merge and is consistent with State Guide Plan Element 724 Report 115 - Rhode Island Water 2030 and the RI Water Resources Board 2012 Strategic Plan that call for suppliers and the RI Water Resources Board 2012 Strategic Plan that call for suppliers and the RI Water Resources Board 2012 strategic Plan that call for suppliers and the RI Water Resources Board to identify opportunities for regionalization.
+A team from the PUD made a merger proposal presentation to the HFD in April 2016 as a way to combine the water operations into a new larger "Burrillville Utility District" with expanded governance representing both entities.
+The merger concept was not endorsed by the Harrisville Board.
+HFD has a new Board chairman whom PUD contacted in February 2022, however the HFD has not yet agreed to proceed with the plan.
+The original presentation is included in Appendix N.

-The PUD services 1,081 area water customer accounts consisting of 997 residential connections and 84 commercial/industrial connections.
+During the year 2020, PUD services 1,118 area water customer accounts consisting of 1,029 residential connections and 89 commercial/industrial connections.
 The PUD provides water to approximately 35% of its residents and businesses in Pascoag.
 The remaining population in Pascoag obtains water service via private wells.
 It is not anticipated that the residents currently not served by the PUD would be switched to the PUD water system or added to the current volume served.
-Current average day customer demands is 0.24 million gallons per day (MGD).
-Under projected water use for the 5 year planning period, it is expected that the average day demand will be equal to 0.24 MGD.
-For the 20 year planning period, it is expected that the demand will be 0.24 MGD.
-These projections are based primarily on population projections and do not account for significant water savings potentially realized through demand management techniques.
-They do, however, consider non-account water at the current rate of 13.50%.
+Current average day customer demands is 0.22 million gallons per day (MGD) and a maximum day demand of 0.31 MGD.
+Under projected water use for the 5-year planning period, it is expected that the average day demand (ADD) will be 0.22 MGD with a maximum day demand of 0.31 MGD.
+For the 20-year planning period, it is also expected that the demand will be 0.22 MGD with a maximum day demand of 0.31 MGD.
+These estimates are based primarily on population projections and do not account for significant water savings potentially realized through demand management techniques.
+They do, however, consider non-account water at the current rate of 14.2%.

-As previously indicated, the PUD utilizes Well No. 5 to augment its water supply and purchases the remaining 85% of its water supply on a wholesale basis from the HFD.
-Currently, it appears that the water supplies servicing the PUD water system are adequate to meet the existing and future demands for the 5 and 20 year planning periods.
+As previously indicated, the PUD utilizes Well No. 5 to augment its water supply and purchases the remaining 88% of its water supply on a wholesale basis from the HFD.
+Currently, it appears that the water supplies servicing the PUD water system are adequate to meet the existing and future demands for the 5-year and 20-year planning periods.